How To Get Featured Snippets

-Featured Snippets, Rich Snippets, Structured Data are technical terms that you might have already heard about.
-In this article, we aim to explain what they mean and how you can use them at your advantage.
+Featured Snippets, Rich Snippets, and Structured Data are technical terms you might have heard before.
+In this article, we’ll explain what they mean and how you can use them to your advantage.

-A featured snippet is the summary of an answer to a user’s query, that is displayed on top of Google search results.
-Google extracts them from a web page, showing its title and URL.
-Featured search appear in a box which stands visually out from the rest of the page, to capture the user’s attention.
-Google shows this result as “the best response” to that query, the one the user can gather the information better – and quicker from.
+A featured snippet is a summary of an answer to a user’s query, displayed at the top of Google search results.
+Google extracts this information from a web page, displaying its title and URL.
+Featured snippets appear in a visually distinct box, capturing the user’s attention.
+Google showcases this result as “the best response” to the query, allowing users to gather information quickly and efficiently.
+Example of a featured snippet:

 Featured snippets and click-through-rate (CTR)